dataiku/millenium-falcon-challenge-simple/README.md

 }
 ```

-`giveMeTheOdds(milleniumFalconJsonFile, empireJsonFile)` should return 0 as The Millenium Falcon cannot go from Tatooine to Endor in 7 days or less (the Millenium Falcon must refuel for 1 day on either Dagobah or Hoth).
+`giveMeTheOdds(empireJsonFile)` should return 0 as The Millenium Falcon cannot go from Tatooine to Endor in 7 days or less (the Millenium Falcon must refuel for 1 day on either Dagobah or Hoth).

 ### Example 2
 **[millenium-falcon.json](examples/example2/millenium-falcon.json)**: same as above